-8. If a competitive bid or request for proposals has been used to select the transportation operators, to how many potential operators was the request distributed in the most recently completed process?
-How many responded?
-The request for bids/proposals w as distributed: Locally Statewide Nationall ly 9.
-Has the CTC reviewed the poss than transportation provision (suc - • any services other
+8. If a competitive bid or request operators, to how many poten recently completed process? tial operators was the 1 How many responded?
+The request for bids/proposals was distributed: Locally Statewide Nationally 9.
+Has the CTC reviewed the poss - services other